Menu Description: "Seasoned chicken or beef with onions, diced green peppers, cheese and chili salsa."

 Pancakes are obviously the signature entree, but IHOP serves a variety of breakfast selections—more than 65 items!
 Along with a cup of coffee from the trademarked "Never Empty Coffee Pot," diners can choose from about a dozen different omelette selections including the Santa Fe Omelette, International Omelette, Chorizo and Cheese Omelette, and the delicious Fajita Omelette.

-In my version of the original favorite, you can use either chicken or beef.
+In my IHOP Fajita Omelet copycat recipe, you can use either chicken or beef.

 Source: Top Secret Restaurant Recipes by Todd Wilbur.